The log function

 in which case the domain and the range is all complex numbers.

-Solving the Equation ln (x) = y for x
+Solving the Equation ln (x) = c for c

 Suppose that x is unknown but that ln (x) equals

-a known value y.
+a known value c.
 Then finding x requires solving this equation

 for x: